i5hi/helpers/vault.md

 It is good practice to use an admin user to create/update/delete secrets and create application specific user policies with limited permissions - usually only read.

-Navigate to the home directory and create a basic_policy.hcl file
+Create a basic_policy.hcl file in the home directory, or anywhere you wish to organize your policies.

 ```
-$ cd $HOME
-$ nano basic_policy.hcl
+$ nano $HOME/basic_policy.hcl
 ```

 Copy the following policy into the file.